 Cleaning with harsh chemicals is a thing of the past.
-The harsh chemicals can affect headaches, asthma and can irritate the eyes or throat.
+The harsh chemicals can inflict or worsen headaches, asthma, as well as irritating the eyes or throat.
 If you’re looking to improve your air quality and combat any sickness, try switching to natural cleaning remedies to make your home squeaky clean.
 It might seem like a daunting task, but take the time to remove any harmful cleaning supplies that contain horrible toxins.
 Make the switch today to natural remedies that are safe for your kids and pets.

 5 Ingredients You Can Use to Clean

 All of the following ingredients can be found at your local grocery store and some might even be hidden in your kitchen cabinet.
-Best news, they last a long time.
+The best news is that they last a long time.

 1. White Vinegar